tsolakisgeo/DHAW2023/_syllabus/2-textual_markup_html_and_xml.md

 ---

 ## Assignment due:

+### Assignment 1
 - Push two files to GitHub: one to your repository and another to the common repository.

+### Assignment 2
+- Upload a file named "favorite_passage.md"

+- Copy into it a short passage (less than fifty words) from your favorite book.

+- Make a change that your classmates can easily find.
+Example: “As Gregor Samsa awoke one morning from uneasy dreams he found himself transformed in his bed into a gigantic elephant.”
+(Kafka's Gregor Samsa found himself transformed into a gigantic insect, not an elephant).

+- Now go to the github account of your assigned classmate.
+Find the mistake in their code and make a pull request.

+- In order for this excersice to work, please all fix your classmate's quotes by 20:00 on Wednesday.

+- On 20:00, go to your code.
+Accept your classmate's pull request (provided that they found the mistake).
+After you accept the pull request, write at the end of the file "Mistake fixed"

 ## Before Class
 - Install [Download Visual Studio Code](https://code.visualstudio.com/download).